Vietnam.vn - Nền tảng quảng bá Việt Nam

 Following Italy's move, Germany is also considering banning ChatGPT

-When users enter information into these tools, they don’t know how it will be used, McCreay added.
-This is worrying for companies as more and more employees use tools to help them write work emails or take notes for meetings, leading to a greater risk of exposing trade secrets.
+When users enter information into these tools, they don’t know how it will be used, Mr. McCreay added.
+This is worrying for companies as more and more employees use tools to help write work emails or take notes for meetings, leading to a greater risk of exposing trade secrets.

 The privacy policy states that OpenAI may provide personal information to third parties without notifying users, unless required by law.
 OpenAI also has its own Terms of Service document, but the company places much of the responsibility on users to take appropriate measures when interacting with AI tools.